MicrosoftDocs/mslearn-java-petclinic-simplified/readme.md

-# Spring PetClinic Sample Application
+# Spring PetClinic with GitHub Actions on Azure

 ## Deploying to Azure